Screened as part of 2024

 Rising star Sean Wang returns off the back of the success of his Oscar-nominated documentary short, Nǎi Nai & Wài Pó (Grandma & Grandma) with his directorial debut Dìdi (also written by Wang).
 Set in the summer of 2008, Dìdi is firmly set in the noughties milieu of Paramore inflected bedroom walls, flirting over AOL and early YouTube skate videos.

-Dìdi tackles the familiar coming-of-age genre with a new twist, through the lens of Taiwanese-American 13-year-old Chris Wang (Izaac Wang), as he navigates friends, crushes, and his first-generation family across one Summer in an uncharacteristically sun-soaked Seattle.
+Dìdi tackles the familiar coming-of-age genre with a new twist, through the lens of Taiwanese-American 13-year-old Chris Wang (Izaac Wang), as he navigates friends, crushes, and his first-generation family across one Summer in the sun-soaked Bay Area.

 Despite being steeped in early 2000s-era nostalgia, Dìdi doesn’t shy away from the growing pains of early teenagehood as director Sean Wang sensitively captures Chris’s painful social missteps and lies, amongst the joy of his boyish hijinks.
 Didi sensitively navigates the intersectionality of an Asian American experience, as we watch Chris navigating his familial identity while jostling to find a place in diaspora.
 Joan Wang plays Chris’s mother in an elegant and touching performance as she tries to connect with her son, while symbolising what Chris wants to leave behind, as the remnants of her own identity as an artist remain a distant dream.